This Love has Room for Our Protest

 Some of my fondest memories are of driving him to his various appointments.
 I would try to make him laugh, or he would crack me up with his great sense of humor, but most of the time was spent in silence.
-With Ram Dass, this silence is not an awkward void but a rich delicacy to be savored.
+With Ram Dass, this silence was not an awkward void to be filled but a rich delicacy to be savored.
 Once, while sitting on his back porch, he broke the silence to say, “See this?
 Don’t you see?
-Look how beautiful it is…” He waved his hand across the scene in front of us, caressing the scenery with his fingertips and painting each tree, shrub, and cloud with the stroke of his hand, exhaling a long and slow, “Ahhhhhhhh….”
+Look how beautiful it is…” He waved his hand across the scene in front of us, caressing the scenery with his fingertips and painting each tree, shrub, and cloud with the stroke of his hand while exhaling a long and slow, “Ahhhhhhhh….”

 I saw it in the eyes of the guests who came to do private retreats with him.
 They too knew what it meant to be lost in the ocean of love, and I learned from them just how contagious this is.
 Ram Dass made a splash in them so large that its ripples could be felt in my own body, and I benefited just from their smiles.
 I went to almost every talk that Ram Dass gave, and I can’t remember how many times I heard him say, “Bhakti [love] is spread from one soul to another.
 Those who don’t have it catch it from those who do.”

 I experienced this same thing with Siddhi Ma, a saint from India who, just from sitting in the same room as me, not even looking my way or giving me the slightest acknowledgment, could wash waves of Love over me as if she herself was the gravity of the moon.

 Of course, Ram Dass and Siddhi Ma both have pointed me, like all of us from our satsang, towards Maharajji, a perfect form of this Love.
 He is the Sun that lights up the moon.
 He is the gravity that holds all things in their perfect place, and he is the True Self within every heart.